agnunez/espros/README.md

 $ rostopic echo /car/range

+EspOdom

+This is a preliminary version with Odometry and tf support.
+Be careful that rosserial includes need an update of ArduinoHardware.h, ESP8266Hardware.h and ros.h files.
+Check that your distro have them or copy the ones included here to avoid typedef errors.
+With this EspOdom version, you can already test rviz by running

+$ rosrun rviz rviz

 This code is part of a much larger project to build an open source ROS Robot, called Gara

 Have fun,